GHOSH2341/Doctor-Patient-Portal-Advance/README.md

-# Doctor-Patient-Portal : Advance Java WebProject
+# Advanced web portal for patient management.
-Doctor Patient Portal is an Advance Java Web Project.
+The Doctor-Patient Portal is a web-based application designed using advanced Java technologies.
+It allows seamless interaction between doctors and patients by providing features such as appointment booking, viewing patient records, and secure communication.

 # Technology used in this project:
-Advance JAVA concepts like JSP, JSTL, Servlet, HTML, CSS, Boostrap 5, Fontawesome and MySQL
+Backend: Advanced Java (Servlets, JSP, JSTL)

-# Project View:
+Frontend: HTML, CSS, Bootstrap 5, Font Awesome
-Some Screenshots of this project are given below
+Database: MySQL

 # Home Page: